Felt insulted at Durga Puja carnival: WB governor

 "I was sitting there for four long hours but was completely blacked out.
 How can you censor me after inviting me?
 Someone called me to say the incident was reminiscent of the Emergency period.
 "I was pained so much that that it took me three days to come out of the shock," he maintained.

+Reacting to TMC's reaction later, Dhankhar told PTI that his comments were not sudden and had told the chief minister on the day of carnival that there are several points on which he would react after some time.
+"On that very day, I had the told chief minister about the brilliant performances and had told her that there are critical angles on which I would react after some time.
+It took me some time to get over the distress over being insulted, then I had reacted today," he said.

+The West Bengal Congress and BJP also expressed concern over "the constitutional head being insulted".
+Over 70 prominent community pujas put up a dazzling show on Friday at Red Road, projecting an array of themes ad artwork on colourful tableaux during the annual carnival.

 The fourth edition of the event, the brainchild of West Bengal Chief Minister Mamata Banerjee, was attended by her ministerial colleagues, Governor Jagdeep Dhankhar, officials of different consulates among other dignitaries.
-PTI PNT RMS RMS RMS.
+PTI PNT RMS NN NN.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)